Code-Institute-Submissions/Milestone2-AntwerpHotSpots/README.md

 ### 5. Bugs & Problems

-No bigs were spotted during testing.
+No bugs were spotted during testing.

 ---